janvanrijn/metalearning/workshop2022.md

 Submissions can be made through [Microsoft CMT](https://cmt3.research.microsoft.com/METALEARNING2022/)

+### Format of the Workshop

+The workshop will last a half a day, as it is forms part of a combined tutorial-workshop.
+It will include:

+* Invited talks
+* Short oral presentations
+* Poster session
+* Panel discussions on "Main challenges of communication of (meta)-knowledge among different systems"

 ### Proceedings

 The organizers are planning to prepare formal proceedings.
 The authors of accepted papers can decide whether they wish to have their full paper included or not.
 In the latter case, publication of short abstract would be possible.